HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ### While Developing

-1. First, run `npm run build`.
-(For windows users, sometimes you'll need to manually clear out the `/dist` folder first).
-2. Run `ng build cashmere --watch`.
-This will build the cashmere library, and fire off incremental builds when changes to library files are made.
-3. In a separate console, run `npx ng serve`.
+1. Just run `npm start`.
 This will fire up the user guide website, and rebuild/reload when changes are made to the user guide site or the Cashmere library.
-4. If you make changes to example files in `/projects/cashmere-examples/src/lib/` while developing, you'll need to manually rebuild these with `npm run build:examples`.

 ### PR's